Disc Buying Guide

 - Ultra Light: (Blizzard Champion, Zero-G, Opto-Air) – The newest thing for disc golf manufacturers is creating discs in ultra light weights.
 Lighter weight discs allow for more distance, especially for newer players.
 Advanced players typically don’t like the ultra light discs, and feel out of control when throwing them.
 The ultra light weight discs can travel a greater distance, and the current distance world record was made with a 134 gram Innova Blizzard Champion Boss.

 There are several different plastic variations that other manufacturers also produce including ultra soft putters and discs made of rubber.
-MVP, Axiom, and Innova also manufacture “overmold” or “double mold” discs where the outer rim has a different plastic than the inner core.
+MVP, Axiom, Latitude 64, and Innova also manufacture “overmold” or “double mold” discs where the outer rim has a different plastic than the inner core.

 Choosing Disc Weight

 Disc golf discs come in a variety of different weights.
-Most discs weigh between 160 and 180 grams.
+Most discs weigh between 165 and 175 grams.
 Some discs also come in special plastic blends designed to weigh less.
-The Profesional Disc Golf Association regulates how heavy a disc can be based on the discs diameter.
+The Professional Disc Golf Association regulates how heavy a disc can be based on the discs diameter.
 Midrange discs generally have wider diameters and so are more likely to come in weights exceeding 175grams.
 Most Drivers and Putters are only PDGA approved up to 175g.
-Just because a disc may not fall in the PDGA weight limits doesn’t mean you can’t throw it, it simply means you can’t throw it for tournament play.
+Just because a disc may not fall in the PDGA weight limits doesn’t mean you can’t throw it, it simply means you can’t throw it for santioned tournament play.
 For the approved weight of each individual disc, check out the PDGA tech standards.

 When ordering discs on our site, you can find discs by specific weights using our advanced search, or sort by weight within each disc model.